-Our Vanilla Rose Moon Milk recipe is made with dried rose petals, honey, and tart cherry juice.
-But, we’ve seen other versions that feature cacao butter and raspberries or turmeric and cinnamon.
+If you want to reduce stress or sleep better, moon milk may help.
+This dairy-free Vanilla Rose Moon Milk recipe is made with ashwagandha, dried rose petals, honey, and tart cherry juice.

-The light floral sent of rose is calming and comforting and edible rose petals can be found online or in your local spice shop.
-You could also use lavender, but I personally think lavender is gross and tastes like soap, while rose’s floral flavor is soothing and pleasant.
+- Rose: The light, floral sent of rose is calming and comforting and edible rose petals can be found online or in your local spice shop.
+Use the extras in this zoodle recipe or make a rose simple syrup for future lattes.

-Tart cherry juice contains load of antioxidants and is also a good source of melatonin.
-In a small study focused on people suffering from insomnia, the participants who drank tart cherry juice saw an increase in sleep quality and the length they stayed asleep.
-Aunt Susan’s special grape juice helps her fall asleep, but it also comes with a more unpleasant morning.
+- Tart Cherries: Tart cherry juice contains load of antioxidants and is also a good source of melatonin.
+In a small study focused on people suffering from insomnia, the participants slept better and stayed asleep for longer.

 Where Can I Buy Moon Milk?